Democrats see abortion wins as a springboard for 2024 as GOP struggles to find a winning message

 WASHINGTON (AP) — Voters threw their support behind abortion rights in Ohio, Virginia and elsewhere as Democrats look to springboard off those wins by using the issue to drive turnout and shape next year’s races for the White House, Congress and other elections.

 Ohio offered the clearest snapshot on Tuesday of the issue’s salience more than a year after the U.S. Supreme Court ended the nationwide right to abortion.
-Voters in the increasingly Republican-leaning state resoundingly approved an amendment to the state constitution to protect access to abortion services.
+Voters in the increasingly Republican-leaning state resoundingly approved an amendment to the state constitution to protect abortion access.

 Democrats also harnessed the issue in Virginia, riding it to retake control of the Legislature, and in Kentucky, giving Democratic Gov. Andy Beshear a second term after he made abortion rights central to his campaign in the deeply Republican state.